yhuangsh/cicd/README.md

 ## Human: devops workflow: setup dev container image build
 - decide on the dev container image contents, same for all developers
-- build the first dev container image and push to dockerhub
+- build and test image locally
-- set up dockerhub autobuilds for subsequent image builds
+- commit the dockerfile into github
-- keep the files for building dev container image in a separate project (eg: cicd) preventing frequent code commits from triggering too many dev containe builds
+- keep the files for building dev container image in a separate project (eg: cicd)
-- promote a container image as "v.." (retag on relevant dockerfile)
+- set up dockerhub to link to the github project hosting the dockerfiles

-## Dockerhub: dev image auto builds
+- manual create "v.." tag using github's release interface
-- trigger: github, cicd repo push
+- manual trigger: dockerhub
   - "master" build always tagged "latest".
   - "v.." tagged builds always tagged as "v.."

 ## Human: developer work flow: code, test, commit
 - decide on which "v.." tagged dev container to use